Chartered Certified Accountants

 Employed mothers are still entitled to 52 weeks of maternity leave.
 The mother can curtail her right to SMP and leave and opt to take SPL and Shared Parental Pay (ShPP).
 SPL and ShPP will be available provided the parents satisfy the eligibility requirements.
 The main elements of the scheme are:

-SPL is to be extended to allow grandparents to take time off work.
+Proposals have been announced to extend SPL to allow grandparents to take time off work.
 The system of shared grandparental leave will allow a mother to share her leave with one nominated working grandparent.
 SPL is currently limited to the mother's partner.
-This is due to be implemented during 2018.
+No start date has been set for this extension.

 As the scheme payments are statutory it is important that rules of Statutory Sick, Maternity and Paternity Pay are adhered to.
 If you are an employer in the London area we will be more than happy to provide you with assistance or any additional information required.
 Please do not hesitate to contact us at Sloane & Co LLP.